canonical/lxd/doc/rest-api.md

 	}

 ### POST
- * Description: bootstrap, join, or accept a node in the cluster
+ * Description: bootstrap, join, or accept a member in the cluster
  * Introduced: with API extension `clustering`
  * Authentication: trusted or untrusted
  * Operation: sync or async